 B

 The fan inside the air handler or furnace that pushes heated or cooled air through ducts into your rooms.
+A failing blower motor is one of the more common repair calls — signs include weak airflow, unusual noises, or the fan not running at all.

 C